katochrasik794/solitaire-markets-crm/README.md

-# Equiti - React + Tailwind CSS Project
+# Solitaire - React + Tailwind CSS Project

 A modern React application built with Vite and styled with Tailwind CSS.